akmed772/dosvax/README_PS55.txt

 A. Yes.
 It's expected.

 Q. I created font files from DOS/V. How do I remove space between line-drawing characters?
 A. You can't.
 The 24-pixel SBCS font of DOS/V have 12 x 24 pixel font while PS/55 renders characters in a box of 13 x 29 pixels.
-However, if you have DOS K3.x, use $SYSHN24.FNT instead of JPNHN24X.FNT to fix it.
+However, if you have DOS K3.x, use $SYSHN24.FNT in the DOS disk instead of JPNHN24X.FNT to fix it.

 Q. The emulator shuts down when booting DOS K3.x.
 A. You need disable $BANK386.SYS in CONFIG.SYS.